 The MAL program is further distinguished by balancing professional diversity and interdisciplinary study, with the need for sector-specific knowledge and problem solving skills.
 This is accomplished by having a common curriculum for all students in the first year and an independent, work-based problem-solving project in the second year.

-Curriculum content is driven through developing a sophisticated understanding of the following areas:
+The Master of Arts in Leadership (MAL) program curriculum content is driven through developing a sophisticated understanding of the following areas:

 - Systems Thinking and Planning

 - Research and Inquiry

 The MAL program is an applied, competency-based program offering advanced leadership skills for experienced and emerging leaders interested in developing more effective organizations and communities.
 Focusing on factors that contribute to successful problem solving and innovation, this program provides key skills and insights to professionals working in corporate, academic, public sector, and not-for-profit environments.

 Applicants who do not have the formal academic education to qualify for admission may be assessed on the basis of both their formal education and their informal learning, in accordance with the Flexible Admission Policy.
 Please visit the program admission page for more information.

 - The program starts online for 5 weeks.
 In addition to course readings, interaction with fellow students in your cohort, and beginning assignments, you’ll learn about the RRU learning platform (Moodle), and find out more about our learning community and resources.